 It might have sounded moving and defiant to make out this was part of a war against a vast and ghost-like army of evil-doers, but when the truth was we had been caught out by a homicidal halfwit flying solo, a more informed and measured response to the crisis was warranted.

-* This article is purely the view of the author who works in London and Sussex and is an expert in media relations and crisis management.
+* This article is purely the view of the Brighton-based author who works in London and Sussex and is an expert in media relations, media training and crisis management and crisis communication training.